 |2018 Fellowship & CHE Convocation Booklet and CHE LEADS in Action Project Awards|

 The CHE LEADS in Action Project Awards give recognition to high quality projects submitted as a component of the CHE Certification Program.
 These projects demonstrate comprehensiveness, critical thinking and strategic problem solving skills.
 Candidates also identify the implications of the issue for leadership in their organization or for the broader health care system.

-The project is tied to four LEADS domains and twenty capabilities: Engage Others, Achieve Results, Develop Coalitions and System Transformation.
+The project is tied to the five LEADS domains and capabilities: Engage Others, Achieve Results, Develop Coalitions and System Transformation.
 These must be evident in an excellent project.
 The project is also intended to give candidates the opportunity to contribute knowledge by sharing their experiences, learnings, issue analysis and recommendations.